pfzetto/axum-oidc/examples/basic/README.md

 ## Dependencies
 You will need a running OpenID Connect capable issuer like [Keycloak](https://www.keycloak.org/getting-started/getting-started-docker) and a valid client for the issuer.

-You can take a look at the `tests/`-folder to see how the automated keycloak deployment for the integration tests work.

 ## Setup Environment
 Create a `.env`-file that contains the following keys:
 ```